Raphinha next? Ranking the 15 Brazilians to play for Arsenal

 Not good enough technically to be a playmaker and not good enough physically to be a ball-winner, Denilson struggled to progress much at Arsenal despite an encouraging start.
 The fact that he played over 100 matches for the Gunners is more a reflection of their injury issues than his ability, but he played them nonetheless and was capable enough as a backup option.

-Just to make you feel really old, he’s now 32 and playing in Malta.
+Just to make you feel really old, he’s now 34 and still playing back in Brazil.
 Time flies, eh?